 The physiotherapists at spinal physio will be able to diagnose tendonopahties but more importantly identify the mechanisms as to why it developed and treat accordingly.

 A torn cartilage is not an uncommon injury in sport.
 The knee has 2 discs of fibrocartilage called menisci.
 They are C-Shaped and slightly thicker at the edge of the joint in order to cushion to opening and closing mechanism of the knee.

-The menisci are shock absorbers so will innevitably wear over time and lead to degenerative tears these can lead to pain or discomfort and stiffness in the joint but can usually be managed conservatively with physiotherapy.
+The menisci are shock absorbers so will innevitably wear over time and lead to micro tears which can cause pain or discomfort and stiffness in the joint but can usually be managed conservatively with physiotherapy

 More acute tears to the menisci occur in twisting injuries such as football, tennis, skiing and even golf.
 Imagine your meniscus is like a finger nail that you tear a bit off.
 You can tear a small piece and you don’t either notice or miss it.
 You can tear a larger piece that can stick up and isn’t much of a problem unless you catch it on something and then it will hurt.
 As the knee is a finite space that piece of cartilage that sticks up, sometimes referred to as a bucket handle tear can get caught in the joint like a biro in the hinge of a door and the knee just won’t move.
 This is called locking of the knee.
 This requires surgery to remove the piece of cartilage and is normally done with key hole surgery or an arthroscopy.
 You can also tear off a reasonably large part of the cartilage that floats around the knee, known as a loose body, which can sometimes cause locking or maybe not at all.